Nerodia floridana: Threats

-Because of the huge litters of the N. floridana, most juveniles never reach adulthood.
-Common predators in its wetland habitat include river otters, hawks, herons, egrets, ospreys, turtles, kingsnakes, alligators, and several varieties of predatory fish.
-The snake's first impulse when threatened is to escape, and will then resort to biting or releasing a strong musk from its scent glands, if captured.
+Despite the huge litters of N. floridana, most juveniles never reach adulthood.
+Common predators in its wetland habitat include river otters, hawks, herons, egrets, ospreys, turtles, kingsnakes, alligators, and several species of predatory fish.
+When threatened, the Florida green watersnake's first impulse is to escape, and if captured, it will then resort to biting or releasing a strong musk from its scent glands.

 Conservation status

-The species is abundant in many wetland areas, except for the northern areas of its range.
-Thousands of N. floridanas die annually on Florida roads and highways near wetland habitats.
+The species N. floridana is abundant in many wetland areas, except for the northern areas of its range.
+Thousands of N. floridana die annually on Florida roads and highways near wetland habitats.
 In Georgia and South Carolina N. floridana is considered "state imperiled".